scipy-lectures/scientific-python-lectures/intro/pandas/0_2_pandas_dataframes_attributes_methods.md

 hdi_series.dtype
 ```

-Because a Series is a Numpy array (of `.values`) plus some additional
+Because a Series is a NumPy array (of `.values`) plus some additional
 attributes/methods, these methods work on the Series in a very similar manner
-to their equivalents on Numpy arrays.
+to their equivalents on NumPy arrays.

 This also applies to statistical methods.
 Let's get the `.min()` and `.max()` values from the `hdi_series`.